 GAWA’s latest textbooks are:

-A Student’s Guide to the 2021 Year 12 ATAR Geography Examination, to be published early in 2021 will be the latest edition of our popular annual series of ‘Student Exam Revision Guides’.
+A Student’s Guide to the 2022 Year 12 ATAR Geography Examination, published early in 2022 is be the latest edition of our popular annual series of ‘Student Exam Revision Guides’.
 This book serves as a guide to assist students sitting the Western Australian Certificate of Education (WACE) Year 12 ATAR Geography Examination.
 It is a valuable resource for students who wish to improve their results in school-based assessments and achieve a high standard in the Year 12 ATAR Geography Examination.

 GAWA maintains an office at the Crossways Shopping Centre in Subiaco that is open to the public and handles numerous public inquiries concerning geography syllabuses, teacher/student resources and general geographical information.
 GAWA welcomes and encourages its members to access the Office for assistance.